IbadKhan578/Forever-MERN-STACK-APP/testcases.md

+requirements:

+User should be able to register with name, email, and password.

+User should be able to log in with valid credentials.

+Logged-in user should be able to create a new post/item.

+User should be able to view all posts/items.

+User should be able to log out successfully.

 | **Test Case ID** | **Scenario**                                | **Precondition**                     | **Steps**                                                                                        | **Expected Result**                                              | **Actual Result** | **Status** |
 | ---------------- | ------------------------------------------- | ------------------------------------ | ------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------- | ----------------- | ---------- |
 | **TC001**        | Verify user registration with valid details | App is open on Register page         | 1.
 Enter valid name, email, password<br>2.
 Click “Register”                                      | Account is created successfully and redirected to login page     | As expected       | ✅ Pass     |